How to Build a Merger Model

 Screenshot from CFI’s M&A Financial Modeling Course.

-Where company A acquires company B, the balance sheet items of company B will be added to the balance sheet of company A. Combining the two company’s financials will require adjustments that must be accounted for.
-Some of these adjustments may be comprised of the value of goodwill, value of stock shares and options, cash equivalents, etc. This section is also where various types of synergies come into play.
+Where company A acquires company B, the balance sheet items of company B will be added to the balance sheet of company A. Combining the two companies’ financials will require several accounting adjustments, such as determining the value of goodwill, value of stock shares, and options, and cash equivalents.
+This section is also where various types of synergies come into play.

 Key assumptions include: